 National Leadership Program, Winter 2020-21

-KiAnna Dorsey is a Communications Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+KiAnna Dorsey is a Communications Fellow in RespectAbility’s National Leadership Program for Winter 2020-21.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Dorsey previously worked with RespectAbility in Summer 2020.
 Whether it’s a stage or a set, Dorsey loves the arts and the influence it holds.
 Therefore, it is no surprise that she currently studies at the University of Miami to earn her Bachelor of Arts degree in Motion Pictures on the Production Track.